 Working adults of all ages complete college degrees through the Professional Studies program.
 On-ground centers are in several locations in Kansas and Oklahoma, but the majority of learners choose to complete classes online.
 The college commitment to accessibility and logistical ease has led to leadership in educational options for military personnel.

 Graduate degrees are offered both on the main campus and through Professional Studies, with the college enrolling its first doctoral students (Doctorate in Educational Leadership) in 2012.

-The college continues to be accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+The college continues to be accredited by the Higher Learning Commission.